Knowledge base

 - enhanced security,

-- improved delivery reliability,
+- better delivery reliability,

-- more precise error handling,
+- more accurate error handling,

 - optimal compatibility with third-party mail servers,

-- and complete traceability of sent emails.
+- and complete traceability of shipments.

 - Recommended settings: